pendulum-chain/spacewalk/clients/README.md

 ### Updating the metadata of the supported runtimes (Pendulum/Amplitude/Foucoco)

-Once the local node is running, run this command from the clients directory:
+To update the metadata of the supported parachains, run the following commands:

 ```
 subxt metadata -f bytes --url wss://rpc-pendulum.prd.pendulumchain.tech:443 > runtime/metadata-parachain-pendulum.scale --version 14